-The Victims of Crime Act (VOCA) Child Advocacy Center grant funds will be available for a maximum of 24 months beginning no later than July 1, 2002.
+The Victims of Crime Act (VOCA) Law Enforcement and Prosecution Based Victim Services grant funds from this RFP will be available for a maximum of 24 months beginning no later

+January 1, 2003.
 Funding for the full 24 months will be dependent on project performance.
-Additional information concerning eligibility requirements can be found in Section II of this RFP.
+Funding beyond the 24 months will be dependent on project performance and availability of funds.